codexops/fractional-test-task/README.md

 - I have used base image SHA as a peice of evidence.

--I have use mutli stage DockerFile, In base stage it install production dependencies in seperate folder which in used the in the next stage(avoided dev dependencies).
+- I have use mutli stage DockerFile, In base stage it install production dependencies in seperate folder which in used the in the next stage(avoided dev dependencies).

--Used User `node` which is available in the  base image.
+- Used User `node` which is available in the  base image.

--Removed package manager from the image.
+- Removed package manager from the image.

--Used to run the server with `dumb-init`.
+- Used to run the server with `dumb-init`.

 ### Kubernetes Manifest